RaInta/SparseGravitationalWaves/README.md

 <img src="./Figures/SyphilisDanceHall.png">

 A commonly used algorithm in radio interferometry, CLEAN, relies on similar assumptions, allowing a great deal of undersampling.
+It has even been suggested that a decent application of group testing would have significantly altered the plot in the rebooted sci-fi TV series 'Battlestar Galactica' [Bilder, C.R.: "Human or Cylon?
+Group testing on 'Battlestar Galactica'," _Chance_ **22**(3):46-50 (2009)].

 From the mid-200s, a powerful new mathematical framework was developed, which could determine the level of undersampling while still ensuring accurate reconstruction of a broad class of sparse signals.
 This so-called 'compressive sampling' (CS; also known as 'compressed sensing'